Scratching My Head Again

 This post is part 3 of the arduino-scripting series:

 Again I find myself scratching my head over a simple scripting language.
-Yisp got way too complicated; tinyTcl leaked memory; and MicroPython can’t be extended with custom functions.
+Yisp (my attempt at re-writing David Johnson-Davies’ uLisp) got way too complicated; tinyTcl (my attempt a re-writing Serge Zaitsev’s ParTcl) leaked memory like a sieve; and MicroPython can’t be extended with custom functions.
 All I want to do is have a scripting engine for my ESP32 that can run scripts off an SD card!!
 Argh!!
 Obviously, I can’t think like a C programmer should.

 Lisp-like languages